BramVerkuijlen/Portfolio-S5-Internship/Project/PortfolioTool.md

 - **Frontend**: The frontend of the application was developed using AngularJS and TypeScript, a choice driven by its existing use within HighTechXL.
 This provided a consistent framework that aligns with other projects and applications within the organization.
 Material Components were integrated for styling, enhancing the user interface with a modern and responsive design.
 Additionally, TailwindCSS was incorporated early in the development to assist with the styling of the application.

 - **Backend**: The backend functionality was built using a C# API with Entity Framework Core (EF Core) for managing the database interactions.
-This setup enabled a robust "code first" approach, allowing for an agile development process where changes in the database schema could be managed directly through the codebase.
+EF Core with C# was chosen because it was already in use by HighTechXL and was the framework with which my internship mentor had the most experience.

 - **Database**: Transitioning from the current Excel-based system to a SQL database is crucial for HighTechXL to manage startup data more efficiently.
 SQL databases provide the necessary infrastructure for scalability, data integrity, and reliability, essential as HighTechXL continues to grow, and they integrate seamlessly with PowerBI for robust data analysis and reporting.
 Additionally, a standard SQL database was chosen for its simplicity, ease of use, and compatibility with my personal development setup, making it an ideal solution for the data management needs of this tool.